 After more than 140 on-campus interviews, mStoner realized that what UNCSA’s five schools of dance, design & production, drama, filmmaking, and music all had in common was a powerful capacity for visual storytelling.
 We presented a strategy that was equally arts-focused, which would allow the energy of the student work created on campus to tell UNCSA’s brand story.
 “We wanted UNCSA to have a platform for the incredible visuals they had,” said Voltaire Santos Miran, chief executive officer of mStoner.
 “When you walk around campus, you feel like you’re in Hollywood — there are sound studios, costume shops, black box theaters, everything.
 They had amazing content and no way to showcase it.”

 “The mStoner team owned the project just as much as we did.
 As soon as I began working with them I immediately thought of them as our in-house team.
-They put in extra effort because they wanted to create a site that truly embodied the story of UNCSA,” said Claire Machamer, UNCSA chief technology officer.
+They put in extra effort because they wanted to create a site that truly embodied the story of UNCSA,” said Claire Machamer, UNCSA vice chancellor for strategic communications.

 One year after launch, the results are impressive:

 Institutional pride in the site continues to run high as well.
 Machamer shared that the new site “sparked a digital revolution for our campus.
 Over the past year, the passionate voices of our students, faculty and staff have emerged through the stories featured on uncsa.edu and our social media channels.”